 Mission and Outcomes

 The Exercise Science Program became one of the first six schools in the nation to receive accreditation from the Commission on Accreditation of Allied Health Programs (CAAHEP), the largest programmatic accreditor in the health-sciences field.
-The program is also endorsed by the National Strength and Conditioning Association.
+The program is also endorsed by the National Strength and Conditioning Association, and represents SRU as a Gold Campus through the American College of Sports Medicine's Exercise is Medicine on Campus program.

-Graduates of the Exercise Science program report satisfaction with the ability of the program to fulfill the Mission & Program Outcomes.
-Further, students complete a graded 480-hour internship after all coursework is finished.
-Data from Fall 2017- Spring 2018 (n=73) are reported below.
+Students complete a graded 480-hour internship after all coursework is finished.
+Further, graduates of the Exercise Science program report satisfaction with the ability of the program to fulfill the Mission and Program Outcomes.
+Data from Fall 2022- Spring 2023 (n=100) are reported below.

 Transform individuals into a team of critically thinking scientists prepared for success in a variety of graduate studies and professions in health, wellness and fitness.